ueberdosis/tiptap/docs/collaboration/management-api.md

+---
+tableOfContents: true
+---

 # Management API

-The Collaboration Management API provides a comprehensive suite of RESTful endpoints for managing documents and their collaborative aspects.
+The Collaboration Management API provides a suite of RESTful endpoints for managing documents and their collaborative aspects.
 This API facilitates document creation, listing, retrieval, updates, and deletion, along with the ability to duplicate documents for efficient content management.
 Additionally, it includes settings management for runtime configuration without the need for restarts, and server statistics to monitor performance metrics like document counts and connection statistics

 Explore the [Postman Collection](https://www.postman.com/docking-module-explorer-14290287/workspace/tiptap-collaboration-public/collection/33042171-cc186a66-df41-4df8-9c6e-e91b20deffe5?action=share&creator=32651125) for a hands-on experience, allowing you to experiment with the REST API's capabilities.